How to Optimize Images in Squarespace for Faster Load Times & SEO

 Tips for Size Optimization:

-Now armed with the knowledge of the sizes you need, the next step is how to achieve them effectively.
+Recommended reading: Now that you know what sizes you need, the next consideration is how to achieve them well.

 Resizing